opencloud-eu/ios/enterprise/resign/README.md

-# Script to resign your iOS ownCloud App
+# Script to resign your iOS OpenCloud App

-This script allows you to resign the ownCloud App IPA file with a different Apple certificate.
+This script allows you to resign the OpenCloud App IPA file with a different Apple certificate.

 ## App IDs and Provisioning Files